zingale/phy504/_sources/cxx-vector2d-class.rst.txt

 * We explicitly mark the member data as private and the functions are public

 * We have 2 constructors: the *default constructor* and a *parametric constructor*.
-These both have the same name -- that's fine, C++ will call which ever one matches the argument list you use.
+These both have the same name---that's fine, C++ will call which ever one matches the argument list you use.

 * We have 2 *setter* functions to modify the underlying vector data: